The release of season 5 of the Grand Tour | Amazon cast, trailer, locations - Mash Viral

 Clarkson will inevitably return.
 The former Top Gear host can also be seen as the current presenter of the ITV game show Who Wants To Millionaire?
 He earlier told RadioTimes.com that “” I am never without ideas. “

-“Someone asked me for this series:” What can you possibly do with a car that you have not yet done?
+“Someone asked me before this series:” What can you possibly do with a car that you have not yet done?
 “But my mind is full of ideas for five years,” he said.

 Hammond and May can also be seen on the side of Clarkson, expanding the collaboration that has existed since the early days of Top Gear.